yinuzo/simple-swift/README.md

-In this Repositories you will find..
+In this Repository you will find..
 - easy to use swift code
 - simple tips and tricks
 - helpful links